balena-io/docs/pages/dockerfile.md

 ## Dockerfiles for Other Programming Languages

-There are a number of example Dockerfiles avialable for different languages listed on the [projects page][starter-projects].
+There are a number of example Dockerfiles available for different languages listed on the [projects page][starter-projects].

 [container]:https://en.wikipedia.org/wiki/Operating_system%E2%80%93level_virtualization
 [docker]:https://www.docker.com/